LafeLabs/geometronmagic/README.md

 The language of GEOMETRON is based on the symmetries of the Universe, and can be used to create geometric constructions to build up all our media and technology.
 Geometron is described in the [First Book of Geometron](https://www.trashrobot.org/bookofgeometronfirst/) and [The Book of Geometron Magic](https://www.trashrobot.org/geometronmagic/).

-Digital media are hosted on Geometron hosts from the self-replicating code swarm at [github.com/lafelabs/geometronmagic](https://github.com/LafeLabs/geometronmagic).
+Digital media are hosted on Geometron hosts from the self-replicating code swarm (called cyber magic) at [github.com/lafelabs/geometronmagic](https://github.com/LafeLabs/geometronmagic).
 These can be installed on Raspberry Pi, any Linux machine, Windows, MacOS, iOS and Android.
+See instructions below to install a Geometron server.

+Geometron Magic refers to self-replicating geometric media.
+This is media based on geometric constructions using the language of Geometron to make things which people replicate freely.

 All work presented here was created by TRASH ROBOT, AKA Lafe Spietz, and is released into [Public Domain](https://github.com/LafeLabs/geometronmagic/blob/main/LICENSE).
+We replicate all this media and share it freely.
+As our story gathers more attention, we will ask for sponsors to directly support the growth of the Trash Robot Network by both financial support and direct material support of creators on the Network.
+This can be branded sponsorships, events, classes, sold art pieces, seminars, art installations, popups, games, educational programs, commissions, network installations, promotional campaigns, political campaigns, community organizing projects, or any other form of information sharing which has value to a potential sponsor.
+Direct material support can include places to work and live, food, medicine, clean water and sanitation, transportation, employment with a sponsor or just cash donations.

+There is not central organizing body.
+To become a creator on the Network, just start creating and sharing.
+Build things, share them, tell people about them, improve them.

 ## Cube